 So far, the TSA has been slow to take the necessary steps to allow such a program to proceed despite the continuing recommendations of its Aviation Security Advisory Committee.
 However, there are signs of progress that the agency, notwithstanding the absence of political leadership, is advancing in establishing the initiative.
 Money could be causing the delay, since the TSA requires funding to provide appropriate oversight of third-party canine programs to ensure the meeting of TSA standards.
 Fortunately, $3.4 million for this program is in the fiscal year 2017 federal budget, but subsequent years will demand more funding, despite industry planning to pay for its certification and audit expenses.

 Recognition of a third-party canine program in the United States is overdue and would align U.S. regulations with common practices in the rest of the world.
 In the U.S., the value of using explosive detection canines is part of the Implementing Recommendations of the 9/11 Recommendations Act of 2007.
-The Government Accountability Office, the Department of Homeland Security’s Inspector General, and other independent testers have proven canine teams to be one of the most effective means of detecting explosive substances.
+The Government Accountability Office, the

 The air cargo industry has met, and continues to meet, the cargo screening mandate passed by the U.S. Congress almost a decade ago through extensive investments in equipment to perform the task.
 Now is the time to augment human-made technology with help from man’s best friend.